 Between 1 January 2014 and 31 January 2017, a prospective clinical study was performed at the Surgical Division, Department of Paediatrics, Medical School, University of Pécs, Hungary.
 Thirty-seven children with superficial and mixed-type of second-degree hand burns were included in the study in whom the burning injury was treated with Zn-hyaluronic gel combined with Aquacel Ag foam.
-In nearly 90% of the cases, burn depth was undoubtedly superficial.
-Aquacel Ag foam dressing with Zn-hyaluronic gel was applied primarily after wound cleaning and blister removal, which included the removal of the vesicles and blisters (i.e., bullectomy, which is not equivalent to necrectomy) but not the burned epidermis.
-In cases when the burn depth was not clearly assessable (II/1 or II/2) by the primary surgeon, silver nitrate solution was used for 24 hours.
+In nearly 90% of the cases, burn depth was superficial second degree.
+Aquacel Ag foam dressing with Zn-hyaluronic gel was applied primarily after wound cleaning and blister removal, which included the removal of the vesicles and blisters (i.e., bullectomy) but not the burned epidermis.
+In cases when the burn depth was not accurately assessable (II/1 or II/2) by the primary surgeon, silver nitrate solution was used for 24 hours.
 On the following day, the burn depth was reassessed by a burn specialist (consultant).
 At primary treatment, wound cleaning and blister removal were carried out under sedation or general anaesthesia.
 When the burn was superficial (II/A), the above-described conservative therapy (Aquacel Ag foam dressing with Zn-hyaluronic gel) was applied.
-In cases when the burn depth was II/B degree (or more profound), the patients were excluded from the study.
+When the burn depth was II/B degree (or deeper), the patients were excluded from the study.
 In patients treated with the combination of a silver foam dressing with Zn-hyaluronic gel, the dressing was checked on the second day and removed on the sixth or the seventh day.
-However, clinical application of the dressing combination has been accepted and permitted in 2010 by our Hungarian Paediatric Surgery Committee medical board.
-Possible benefits and complications, along with other treatment options, were explained to the parents of each child (Jozsa et al., 2018).
+The clinical application of the dressing combination has been accepted and permitted in 2010 by our Hungarian Paediatric Surgery Committee medical board.